 Well, this question I also did raise, upon which the department head immediately gave the answer that in our department there is work conducted on top-secret and highly strategic projects, which would require strict access control to safeguard that not everybody is just running in there.
-Yes, even it they’d be fellow employees from the company.
-In response I tried to argue that one could put the strategic work in lockers, instead of locking up the whole department: because our newly set-up department still had to establish itself within the company (and with it, the establishment of design).
+Yes, even if they were fellow employees.
+In response, I tried to argue that one could store the strategic work in lockers, instead of locking up the whole department: because our newly set-up department still had to establish itself within the company (and with it, the establishment of design).
 One should be happy that colleagues pay a visit and one should lower the threshold level for exchange and contact.
 Instead of locking doors, one should let all in, without any obvious borders!

 Obviously there are various approaches to establish design departments within companies: the approach chosen here is aiming to position design as something specials and different – this to make sure that all understand that it has to be taken seriously!
 If you are acting and behaving differently, one is recognized automatically.
 So far the theory.

-A tried and tested method to emphasize ‘difference’ is to dress-up differently: that’s why the brown office furniture out of the company catalogue is not fitting to designer needs, subsequently they need another carpet, surely they need to work on macs and for sure they will have to adapt the current corporate identity for the better (the work of other designer is never good enough…).
-A no-brainer fro differentiation is to select clothing in stark contrast to the usual uniforms worn throughout the company.
-“Those designers are sooo easy to spot”, a colleague from the purchasing department revealed to me recently,”because they all wear flip-flop or shorts!”
+A tried and tested method to emphasize ‘difference’ is to dress-up differently: that’s why the brown office furniture out of the company catalogue is not fitting to designer needs, subsequently, they need another carpet, surely they need to work on macs and for sure they will have to adapt the current corporate identity for the better (the work of other designer is never good enough…).
+A no-brainer for differentiation is to select clothing in stark contrast to the usual uniforms worn throughout the company.
+“Those designers are sooo easy to spot”, a colleague from the purchasing department revealed to me recently, “because they all wear flip-flop or shorts!”
 Obviously she was impressed with the sight.
-As I told here that I was on of them as well, she reacted in surprise: “Oh, really?
+As I told her that I was on of them as well, she reacted in surprise: “Oh, really?
 I’d never figured, maybe it’s because you wear a suit…!”

-What will increase the recognition way more than differentiating clothing or snow-white furniture, is demarcation, or fencing: according to the motto ‘make yourself rare, and you’ll grow in demand’.
-Because being in demand is what really counts, in the fight for survival within those large multi-nationals: who gets the CEO’s attention, who can decorate himself with praise and admiration, who is the star and can therefore secure recognition, security and reward?!
+What will increase the recognition way more than differentiating clothing or snow-white furniture, is a demarcation, or fencing: according to the motto ‘make yourself rare, and you’ll grow in demand’.
+Because being in demand is what really counts, in the fight for survival within those large multi-nationals: who gets the CEO’s attention, who can decorate himself with praise and admiration, who is the star and can, therefore, secure recognition, security and reward?!